Make this Easy Baked Ham Recipe for your holiday dinner! This baked ham is coated with the most unbelievable brown sugar and butter glaze!

 - Preheat the oven to 350 degrees.

-- Pour the chicken broth into the bottom of a large roasting pan.
-Add the butter, garlic and bay leaves.
+- Pour the chicken broth into the bottom of a large roasting pan along with the slices of butter, garlic and bay leaves.

 - Remove the rind from the ham (optional), then score the ham into a diamond shape pattern.
 Place the ham on a baking rack and into the roasting pan.
-Cover the roasting pan with foil and bake for 2 hours.
+Cover the roasting pan with foil and bake for 2 hours, basting with the juices from the roasting pan after the first hour.

 - Remove the ham from the oven.
 Carefully remove the ham and rack from the roasting pan and place onto a heat safe surface.
 Drain the juices from the pan into a pot (discarding the bay leaves), then place the ham and rack back onto the roasting pan.
-Cover the ham with foil.
+Cover the ham with foil to keep warm.

 - Baste the ham with half of the glaze and return the ham to the oven, uncovered, for 30 minutes.
 Remove the ham from the oven and baste again with the other half of the glaze and bake for another 20 minutes.